Skip to main content

 A lot more than teams usually expect: whether pause exists at all, which plans qualify, when the pause starts, whether access continues during the paused period, and whether billing resumes automatically.
 The sources show real variation: Codecademy limits pause to monthly subscriptions and says it resumes automatically when the pause ends; Sling says pause periods match the existing billing cycle and begin at the next scheduled billing date.
 If you are comparing pause vs cancel subscription behavior, check the exact policy page for each product and channel before writing UX copy.

 Use one sentence per action and make the billing consequence explicit.
-Good plain language looks like this: "Pause delays your next renewal until [date]" and "Cancel stops future renewal; your access ends on [date]."
+Good plain language looks like this: "Pause delays your next renewal until the pause end date" and "Cancel stops future renewal; your access ends on the current period end date."
 Before shipping, verify those lines against the actual billing record and one test account per channel, because a common failure is a front-end label that promises pause while the backend performs a full cancellation.

 Educational content only.
 Not legal, tax, or financial advice.